to4kag/b-c/doc/developer-notes.md

   - *Rationale*: This is a precaution to avoid unintended conversions that might arise when single-argument constructors are used as implicit conversion functions.

+- Use signed types for integers (such as `int` or `int64_t`) unless unsigned types are required by design.

+  `int` should only be used for small values, such as loop counters.
+All other integers should be precise-width signed integers (such as `int64_t`) unless they represent a bitfield or model modular arithmetic.
+Use precise-width unsigned integers (such as `uint32_t`) for those use cases.

+  - *Rationale*: Avoids platform-dependent bugs by mixing integers of different widths and avoids unsigned integer wraparounds by mixing signedness of integers.

 - Use explicitly signed or unsigned `char`s, or even better `uint8_t` and `int8_t`.
 Do not use bare `char` unless it is to pass to a third-party API.